 In answering these questions, consumers historically had limited access to unbiased information on specific vehicles, car pricing, and dealer reputation.
 Every used car is unique, and so for consumers searching for used cars, it is difficult to aggregate the relevant inventory of available cars across dealers, a difficulty exacerbated by the lack of consistency in the way that dealers characterize a car's attributes.
-Generally, dealers have also had more information about car prices than consumers did, as consumers have had limited resources and tools to determine an appropriate price.
-Finally, selecting the right dealer has also been challenging for consumers as dealer reputations have historically been based primarily on word-of-mouth.
-The lack of clear, unbiased, transparent information made it difficult for consumers to effectively compare vehicles, find the vehicle that best suits their needs and transact with well-regarded dealers.
+Generally, dealers had more information about car prices than consumers did, as consumers had limited resources and tools to determine an appropriate price.
+Selecting the right dealer was also challenging for consumers as dealer reputations were historically based primarily on word-of-mouth.
+The lack of clear, unbiased, transparent information made it difficult for consumers to effectively compare vehicles, find the vehicle that best suited their needs and transact with well-regarded dealers.